Tagirijus/freelance/README.md

 # Usage

 Start the programm and open the menu with `Ctrl+X`.
 Then you have a help option for nearly every form of the progamm, which should help you.

+# To do

+- Example output templates
+- Ledger time track implementation for fully automated invoice creation